Next Article: SWOT Analysis

 Differentiation, as contemplated by Bowman and Faulkner, is the same as under Porter’s Generic Strategies.
 By differentiating the product or service, the business is creating some unique form of value for the customer.
 The unique value can be similar to the value proposition of another product or service, but some aspect of the differentiated product makes the value proposition higher.
 This unique value allows for the profit margin charged by the business.

-- Example: Apple computer differentiates its laptop products from PC makers by offering a unique user experiences (simple operating system).
+- Example: Apple computer differentiates its laptop products from PC makers by offering a unique user experience (simple operating system).
 The product serves the same function as a PC, but does it in a manner that differentiates it.

 - Example: A Rolex watch is a luxury good.
 The quality of the product is very high in order to build a brand image.
 The differentiating feature is the quality combined with the brand name.
-Rolex targets a smaller market who has the capability of paying a premium for the luxury watch.
+Rolex targets a smaller market that has the capability of paying a premium for the luxury watch.